Skidder: Modern equivalents

 Contemporary skidders are tracked or four wheel drive tractors with a diesel engine, winch and steel, funnel-shaped guards on the rear to protect their wheels.
 They have articulated steering and usually a small, adjustable, push-blade on the front.
 The operator/logger is protected from falling or flying debris (or parted cables, or rolling over) by a steel enclosure.
 They are one of the few logging machines that is capable of thinning or selective logging in larger timber.
-Forwarders can haul small short pieces out, but if mature timber is to be thinned, a skidder is one of the few options for taking out some trees while leaving others.
-While selective logging can be done badly in a host of ways, taking some trees while leaving some may be a preferred alternative to taking all the trees.
+Forwarders can haul small short pieces out, however a skidder is one of the few options for taking out some trees while leaving others when thinning mature lumber.

 The skidder can also be used for pulling tree stumps, pushing over small trees, and preliminary grading of a logging path known as a "skid road".

-A positive thing about the skidder is that while wood is being yarded (pulled), tree particles and seeds are cultivated into the soil.
+While wood is being yarded (pulled) by the skidder, tree particles and seeds are cultivated into the soil.

-One disadvantage of skidder logging in thinning operations is the damage to remaining trees as branches and trunks are dragged against them, tearing away the protective bark of living trees.
-Another concern is the deep furrows in the topsoil sometimes made by skidders, especially when using tires with chains, which alter surface runoff patterns and increases the costs of forest rehabilitation and reforestation.
+Skidder logging can be disadvantageous in thinning operations due to the damage caused to remaining trees as branches and trunks are dragged against them, tearing away the protective bark of living trees.
+Another ecological concern is the deep furrows in the topsoil sometimes made by skidders, especially when using tires with chains, which alter surface runoff patterns and increases the costs of forest rehabilitation and reforestation.